kohkimakimoto/essh/README.md

 * `configure` (function):

-  Configure is a function that override Essh config when the task runs.
+  Configure is a function that overrides Essh config when the task runs.
 This allows you to define **private config** in the task.
 Especially It is useful for hosts config.
 See the below example:

   ```lua
   task "example" {